Best Peanut Butter Cookies Recipe

 Our Peanut Butter Cookie Secret Ingredient

-So in order to create the best possible flavor and texture, we had to find a way to enhance the peanut flavor, without adding more peanut butter.
+So in order to create the best possible flavor and texture, we had to find a way to enhance the peanut flavor, without adding more creamy peanut butter.

 Do you know what can do that?